Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Results

 Figure\,\ref{Mag-1}(f-j) show the field dependence of magnetization, M(H), at 2\,K in magnetic fields up to 70\,kOe.
 The isothermal magnetization curves at 2\,K for x=0 and 0.63 were also measured in fields up to 120\,kOe using a QD PPMS (see Figure\,\ref{Hall-1}).
 For all compositions with x$\leq$1.72, a spin flop transition can be well resolved in M(H) curves when the magnetic field is applied along the \textit{c}-axis.
 The magnetic field required for the spin-flop transition decreases with increasing Sb content, from 33\,kOe for MnBi$_2$Te$_4$ to 10\,kOe for MnBi$_{0.28}$Sb$_{1.72}$Te$_4$.
 Meanwhile, the magnetic field required to saturate the moments also decreases with increasing Sb content, from 78\,kOe for MnBi$_2$Te$_4$ to 22\,kOe for MnBi$_{0.28}$Sb$_{1.72}$Te$_4$ for H//c.
-When the magnetic field is applied perpendicular to the \textit{c}-axis, the magnetization saturates at high fields and the field required to saturate the moments also decreases with increasing Sb content from 103\,kOe for MnBi$_2$Te$_4$ to 37\,kOe for MnBi$_{0.28}$Sb$_{1.72}$Te$_4$.
-For MnSb$_2$Te$_4$, the magnetization saturates at 3\,kOe for H//c and 20\,kOe for H//ab, respectively.
+When the magnetic field is applied perpendicular to the \textit{c}-axis, the magnetization saturates at higher fields and the field required to saturate the moments also decreases with increasing Sb content from 103\,kOe for MnBi$_2$Te$_4$ to 37\,kOe for MnBi$_{0.28}$Sb$_{1.72}$Te$_4$.
+For MnSb$_2$Te$_4$, only a spin flip transition occurs at 3\,kOe for H//c.
+For H//ab, the magnetization saturates at 20\,kOe.
 We notice that the saturation moment drops dramatically with increasing Sb doping from 3.56$\mu_B$/Mn for MnBi$_2$Te$_4$ to 1.57$\mu_B$/Mn for MnSb$_2$Te$_4$.